 Shape Your Identity or It Will Shape You

 Every organization is a living, breathing entity, continually growing, changing, and responding to outside influences.
-It’s easy to see, therefore, how your organization’s corporate culture is inextricably linked to its branding.
+It’s easy to see, therefore, how your organization’s corporate culture is inextricably linked to its branding and strategy.
 Unfortunately, many companies ignore managing and protecting their organizational identity until a crisis forces them to confront some harsh reality.

 A perfect recent example of this is Uber.
 The company has gone through a streak of internal and external scandals that culminated in a rash of resignations and removal of founder Travis Kalanick as CEO.
 The brand also received a lot of criticism in 2016, when it decided to launch a new corporate visual identity, but failed to acknowledge its disjointed corporate culture and global perception.

-Conversely, brands that establish and maintain a respected corporate identity are rewarded with a corresponding positive effect on the company image.
+Conversely, brands that establish and maintain a respected corporate identity are rewarded with a corresponding positive effect on the company image and corporate reputation.
 A good example is Apple which, after 30 years and just a few minor missteps, is still seen as an innovative and pathbreaking brand.

 Other companies that illustrate how important identity is to brand include Coca-Cola, which focuses on spontaneity and customer delight; Target, a company that consistently delivers an exceptional retail experience; and Southwest Airlines, whose distinct corporate personality is reflected in its fun approach to get travelers from points A to B. What do all these organizations have in common?
 They are brands millions of people know and trust.

-A strong corporate visual identity adds tremendous value to your brand and can, in fact, be its strongest asset.
-Properly developed, it creates a bond between you and your customers, helps establish staying power, and ultimately sets the stage for all future customer interactions.
+A strong corporate visual identity adds tremendous value to your brand equity and can, in fact, be its strongest asset.
+Properly developed, a brand personality creates a bond between you and your customers, helps establish staying power, and ultimately sets the stage for all future customer interactions.

 MarcomCentral, a brand management software, is here to help you manage and customize your marketing assets across your entire company.